 If you are a current homeowner, once you decide to sell your home you will contact the Sales office for your Maximum Resale Price.
 See below for the step-by-step process.

-A list of Approved Capital Improvements is available from the SA Sales office for your review.
+A list of Approved Capital Improvements is available from the Site Authority Sales office for your review.
 If you are a current homeowner, please refer to Exhibit B of your Ground Sublease.
-Prior to determining whether to install any such additional upgrades not includible in the calculation of the Maximum Resale Price, homeowner is cautioned to review carefully the limitation of the Ground Sublease on homeowner’s ability to recoup such investment.
+Prior to determining whether to install any such additional upgrades not includible in the calculation of the Maximum Resale Price, the homeowner is cautioned to review carefully the limitation of the Ground Sublease on the homeowner’s ability to recoup such investment.

 Can the resale price be lower than the Maximum Resale Price?

 Yes, this is possible, as real estate values may increase slower than the CPI, or even decrease from one year to another.
 For example, the actual resale price of each unit can be the lesser of (a) the Maximum Resale Price, or (b) the negotiated sale price, if the unit is sold to an eligible purchaser, or (c) the appraised value.

 Can I require the buyer to pay my sale costs, such as brokers, escrow, title insurance, transfer fee, etc.?

 Additional consideration is prohibited.
 Homeowner may not charge or receive any compensation of any nature in excess of the Maximum Resale Price for the assignment of the Sublease and sale of the Unit and any such attempted sale or assignment on such basis will be voidable and of no force or effect.
 SA may require certification from the Qualified Buyer and other reasonable documentation to confirm that no consideration is being paid in excess of the purchase price reported to the Site Authority as a condition of consenting to the transfer.

 If I voluntarily decide to sell, what is the process for doing so?